olesyapro888/School_District_Analysis_Pandas_NumPy/README.md

 ## `Overview of the school district analysis`

-The purpose of the school district analysis was to analyze
+The purpose for the analysis of 15 school districts was to delivery:
-•	A high-level snapshot of the district's key metrics, presented in a table format
+1. An overview of the district's key metrics
-•	An overview of the key metrics for each school, presented in a table format
+2. An overview of the key metrics for each school
-•	Tables presenting each of the following metrics: o	Top 5 and bottom 5 performing schools, based on the overall passing rate o	The average math score received by students in each grade level at each school o	The average reading score received by students in each grade level at each school o	School performance based on the budget per student o	School performance based on the school size o	School performance based on the type of school
+3. Tables presenting each of the following metrics:
+  - Top 5 and bottom 5 performing schools, based on the overall passing rate
+  - The average math score received by students in each grade level at each school
+  - The average reading score received by students in each grade level at each school

- For 15 school districts the analysis provides the performance by grade, school type, budget, and size.
+  - School performance based on the budget per student
+  - School performance based on the school size
+  - School performance based on the type of school.

- Also, because of some not accurate data from Thomas High School's 9th grade the analysis was repeated again with changed data NaNs for 9th graders at Thomas High School.
-In additional, the impact of changed data is explained in the report.
+ Additionally, because of some not accurate data from Thomas High School's 9th grade the analysis was repeated again with changed data NaNs for 9th graders at Thomas High School.
+So, the impact of changed data is explained in this report.
 ## `Resources`
 The analysis was created using next resources:
   - Data Source:  [Resources](./Resources/)